ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 id-pkix-evidence-entity-key         OBJECT IDENTIFIER ::= { id-pkix-evidence-entity 2 }
 ~~~

-In turn, entities are composed of a claim set.
+In turn, entities are composed of a collection of claims.
 Each claim is composed of a type and a value.
 The claim types are represented by object identifiers (OIDs).
 The
 following ASN.1 definition defines the structures associated with claims: